 For a heaping dose of American history coupled with gorgeous autumn scenery, look no further than Gettysburg, Pennsylvania.
 Visit the historic battlefield and drive through Gettysburg National Military Park to see where some of the most significant events of the Civil War unfolded.
 Choose from a variety of RV parks nearby to set up camp.

-Once you lay eyes on this unspoiled, pristine mountain paradise, you will see why it’s known as “Crown of the Continent.”
-The land is teeming with wildlife, including the mountain goat, Glacier National Park’s official symbol.
-Leaves begin to change color in mid-September, and gnewen larch trees create a brilliant, warm contrast to the rocky, snow-capped mountains.
-Starting in September, after the park’s busy summer season is over, attendance drops off and wildlife becomes more active, making autumn an excellent time to visit for campers who crave solitude in nature.
-Unlike many leaf-peeping destinations on the East Coast, you don’t even need to make reservations here during fall.
+Once you lay eyes on this unspoiled, pristine mountain paradise, you will see why Glacier National Park is known as “Crown of the Continent.”
+The land is teeming with wildlife, including the mountain goat, the park’s official symbol.
+Leaves begin to change color in mid-September.
+Gold larch trees create a brilliant, warm contrast to the rocky, snow-capped mountains.
+Starting in September, the park’s busy summer season is over and attendance drops off.
+Additionally, wildlife becomes more active, making autumn an excellent time to visit for campers who crave solitude in nature.